Skip to main content

 Implement backoff and retry logic

-When you receive a 429 response, use the X-RateLimit-Reset header to determine when to retry your request.
-Implement an exponential backoff strategy for retries.
+When you receive a 429 response, use the Retry-After header to determine when to retry.
+Use exponential backoff as a fallback.

 2